 As teachers and schools get deeper into online learning, they'll find that technology will have some permanence in their classrooms.

 "Future traditional learning environments (face-to-face) will have online aspects that will allow teachers to build learning environments that are ubiquitous learning environments," said Dr. Brandon D. Simmons, an adjunct instructor at SNHU and the curriculum and data coordinator for the second-largest virtual public school in the country.

 Because online teaching should become a reality for most teachers, it's crucial to be prepared for it – and even take the lead within your school.

-According to the U.S. Bureau of Labor Statistics, education occupations – which also includes training and library roles – are expected to increase 10% through 2030.1
+Instructional coordinators – including training and library roles – are expected to increase 2% through 2032.1

 And as more school districts seek out master's-educated teachers, developing straightforward curriculum and instruction skills actually goes hand in hand with online education integration.